 Next, television set the world on its ear in the 1950s.
 Finally, the audience could hear and see the broadcast.
 Healthcare marketing by physicians and products like pain relievers would never be the same.

 And let’s not forget the Yellow Pages.
 Since 1883, the Yellow Pages was a trusted resource by doctors and hospitals to advertise their services.
 Few people refer to the printed Yellow Pages today.
 Most doctor listings are available online, as well as everything else.

-The Present — Healthcare Marketing Has Evolved to Both Online and Offline Media
+The Present — Healthcare Marketing Has Evolved to include Both Online and Offline Media

 During the mid-1990s, the Internet became mainstream and forever changed the landscape of digital healthcare marketing.
 Hospitals led the way in creating simple websites because they had the resources to invest.
 Sites used a combination of original content, graphic design, hard-coded webmasters, and original photography.
 The goal was to let the public know about the healthcare services that their doctors, physicians and pharma companies offered.

 Over the years, websites have become increasingly more complex and sophisticated, as healthcare advertising has continued to evolve.
 At first, customers had to search through a website in order to find the phone number.
 Early websites were often built for aesthetics instead of best practices for direct response techniques.

 Today, a local private physician practice can compete with well-established hospitals.
 Their healthcare marketing begins with their websites as a hub for all advertising activities.
 There are a variety of ways to capture a potential patient’s key information on a website, including: